Kangilesh/Kangilesh/README.md

 - 🔭 I’m currently working on a elementary school.
-- 🌱 I’m currently learning fullstack web programming..
+- 🌱 I’m currently learning fullstack web programming.
 - 💬 Ask me about games, Marvel and calisthenics.
 - 📫 How to reach me: Just drop a pm.
 - 😄 Pronouns: he / him.